-	My Papers: Click here for details of all of my scientific papers.
+My Papers: Click here for a full list of my scientific papers.

-My Projects: Click here for details of all of my Parkes Projects.
+My Projects: Click here for details of my Parkes Projects.

-Since 2015, I have been a member of the ASKAP Science Operations Team.
-The team will provide the front-line support for the Australia Telescope National Facility (ATNF) telescopes.
+I am a member of the ATNF Science Operations Team which provides the front-line support for the Australia Telescope National Facility (ATNF) telescopes.
 I am one of four ATNF Operations Scientists who operate and troubleshoot the ATNF telescopes.
-The team will operate ASKAP and support Parkes, ATCA and VLBI operations.
+In 2015, I joined the newly created ASKAP Operations Team.
+Overall, the team will operate ASKAP and support Parkes, ATCA and VLBI operations.

 Since 2015, along with my colleagues, Dr John Reynolds and Dr George Hobbs, I have used a Phased Array Feed (PAF) receiver on the 12-metre antenna of the Parkes Test-Bed Facility (PTF) to establish a program of regular timing observations of the Vela pulsar.
 We have used these observations to investigate the stability of PAF beam-weights over time, an important characteristic of these novel receiver systems.
 The PTF was